Now offering in-network adolescent psychiatry!

 Severe or Crippling Anxiety

-Severe or crippling anxiety can interfere with your everyday life.
-Many describe severe anxiety symptoms as feeling overwhelmed with fear, experiencing intense panic attacks, having trouble sleeping, and even causing them to avoid certain activities or situations.
-Debilitating anxiety can manifest chronically, as well as in mild or severe episodes, include severe symptoms, and may include any of the symptoms listed above.
+Severe or crippling anxiety interferes with your everyday life.
+Many describe severe anxiety symptoms as feeling overwhelmed with fear, experiencing intense panic attacks, having trouble sleeping, and even avoiding certain activities or situations.
+Debilitating anxiety can manifest chronically, as well as in mild or severe episodes, and may include any of the symptoms listed above.

 This type of anxiety is often triggered by a traumatic event or situation and can be treated with medications, therapy, lifestyle changes, and relaxation techniques.
 However, it is essential to seek help from a mental health professional if you feel that the emotional and physical symptoms of your anxiety are becoming unmanageable.